-If you lived in Aruba instead of United States, you would:
+If you moved to Aruba from the United States, you would:

 MAKE 52.1% LESS MONEY EVERY YEAR